bystrogenomics/bystro/INSTALL.md

 # Installing the Bystro Python libraries and cli tools

+Bystro consists of 2 main components:

+1. The Bystro annotator (Perl) which is a command line tool for building new Bystro annotation databases, and for annotating VCF files with those databases.
-Bystro consists of 2 main components: the Bystro annotator (Perl) and the Bystro Python package.
-The Python package contains the Bystro API command line interface, and the Bystro library consisting of general purpose machine learning / statistical methods, bioinformatics modules like global ancestry.
+2. The `bystro` Python package, which contains general purpose machine learning / statistical methods, as well as bioinformatics methods like global ancestry, polygenic risk score calculation, and proteomic analysis (data cleaning, pQTL, joining/filtering on genetic data).
+3. The `bystro-api` command line tool, which is a command line interface for the Bystro API server.
+This is used to login to Bystro cluster, submit jobs, and check job status.
+It has most of the functionality of the web application, but is more convenient for batch processing.

-- The Bystro Python package also gives the ability to launch workers to process jobs from the Bystro API server, but this is not necessary for most users.
+4. For enterprise users that have their own Bystro cluster, the Bystro Python package also gives the ability to launch workers to handle Bystro API server requests (`bystro-save-worker`, `bystro-index-worker`).

 To install the Bystro Python package, run: